kadir014/nova-physics/docs/index.rst

 Introduction
 ============

-Nova Physics is a lightweight rigid body physics engine.
-It is created with game development in mind but you can use it anywhere you need to simulate rigid body dynamics.
-It is written in portable C with no dependencies other than the standard library.
+Nova Physics is a lightweight 2D physics engine.
+If you are just getting started with the library you should check out :doc:`gettings_started/index.rst`.

 Table of Contents
 ================